Parenting Game Changer: Training Vs Correction

 4) The Child Learns Life Skills

-The beautiful thing about moving from emphasizing training instead of correction is that it models the way God works with us.
+The beautiful thing about moving from correction to emphasizing training is that it models the way God works with us.
 Certainly he corrects us but he also sets a Point B in front of us.
 We are all becoming more like Christ.
 The challenges we face are producing character in our lives.
 Romans 5:3-4 says, “suffering produces perseverance; perseverance, character; and character, hope.”
 A training approach is encouraging because it produces hope not just in the parents but also in the child.
 We are going forward and God wants to do something big inside of us.

 Parents are in the business of change.
 Kids are changing whether we like it or not.
 The question is, “Are their changes moving them in a good direction and how can you guide them?”
 Training is a powerful heart based strategy that helps children for the long term, not just for the present.
 Paul exhorted Timothy in 1 Timothy 4:7, “train yourself to be godly.”
 That statement provides some good thinking for parents as well as they choose their approach.